Xentrk/x3mRouting/README.md

 Route VPN Server traffic to VPN Client 5

     sh /jffs/scripts/x3mRouting/route_all_vpnserver.sh 1 5

 Delete rules to route VPN Server traffic to VPN Client 5

     sh /jffs/scripts/x3mRouting/route_all_vpnserver.sh 1 5 del

-**Important!** You must also delete the entry from the OpenVPN Client Screen in the Policy Routing section.
+**IMPORTANT!** You must also delete the entry from the OpenVPN Client Screen in the Policy Routing section.

 ## Run Scripts at System Boot